Get insider access

 All Reviews

-Our recommendations above are what we think are currently the best earbuds with a wireless design according to their needs.
+Our recommendations above are what we think are currently the best earbuds without wires for most people.
 We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock in the U.S.).

 If you would like to choose for yourself, here's the list of all our reviews for wireless earbuds and in-ears.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
 Personal taste, preference, and listening habits will matter more in your selection.